The Comfy (Half-) Dozen Work Boots

 THE BAD: Despite the aforementioned FastDry moisture-wicking, these boots are not waterproof, so you’ll need to be sure to have a back-up plan for rainy days.

 Customers also raised concerns about the durability and design of the model, particularly near the steel toe.
 Complaints ranged from shoddy craftsmanship leading to holes forming around the steel plate, to the toe being positioned too far down the shoe, causing painful chafing on top of the foot.
-Carhartt offers a similar model with a soft toe, but if your job necessitates the protection of a steel toe, you may be forced to look elsewhere.
+Carhartt work boots offers a similar model with a soft toe, but if your job necessitates the protection of a steel toe, you may be forced to look elsewhere.

 THE VERDICT: The Carhartt 6″ Safety Toe NWP Work Boot is a looker that also offers admirable protection from electricity and a standard steel toe.
 But reported issues surrounding that steel toe may make the soft-toe version preferable.
 For those whose jobs insist on steel-toe toughness, there exist viable alternatives free of any significant trade-offs.